Human and AI Perceptual Differences in Image Classification Errors: Quantifying Perceptual Differences

-\textbf{Training labels:} We train each of the machines on one of the three human annotations sets from the CIFAR-N dataset, and compare their Matching percentage on a balanced test set in Figure~\ref{Evidence 106}.
-Higher matching percentages mean that the two classifiers are more similar, indicated by darker colors.
-Examining the figure, machines, and humans tend to make less similar judgments, while machines tend to make similar judgments to other machines, even when trained with different sets of labels.
+\textbf{Training labels:} We diversify the training labels to evaluate whether using the same training labels is the cause of different machine classifiers making similar mistakes.
+We train each machine on one of the three human annotations sets from the CIFAR-N dataset and compare their Matching percentage on a balanced test set in Figure~\ref{Evidence 106}.
+Higher matching percentages mean the two classifiers are more similar (darker colors).
+Notice that machines and humans tend to make less similar judgments, while machines tend to make similar judgments to other machines, even when trained with different sets of labels.

-\textbf{Vision backbones:} We selected three commonly used vision backbones: ResNet34~\cite{he2016deep}, VGG~\cite{simonyan2014very}, and Inception~\cite{szegedy2015going}.
+\textbf{Vision backbones:} We selected three commonly used vision backbones: ResNet~\cite{he2016deep}, VGG~\cite{simonyan2014very}, and Inception~\cite{szegedy2015going}.
 The machine classifiers were retrained, each using a randomly selected backbone.
 The matching percentage was again used as a metric for similarity.
-For reasons of space, the table of numbers from this experiment is in the supplementary materials (Appendix \ref{Appendix: various training setup}), however, we draw the same conclusion as before.
+For space reasons, the table of numbers from this experiment is in the supplementary materials (Appendix C.1).
+However, we draw the same conclusion.
 Machines and humans make different judgments, while two machine classifiers tend to make similar judgments, even when trained with different vision backbones.

-\section{Human-machine collaboration}

-In the previous section, we illustrated the perceptual difference between humans and machines.
-Although machine classifiers have higher accuracies than human classifiers, there exist cases in which humans have better performance.
-In this section, we are interested in addressing the concern: \textit{"How could human annotators collaborate with machines to achieve a better performance?"}

-We consider post-hoc human-machine teaming, which obtains initial predictions from a machine classifier and uses a human classifier to fix potential failed cases.
-We investigate an oracle mode to show the upper bound of this collaboration, and a realistic mode to show the practical performance of a simplistic algorithm.
+\section{Human-Machine Collaboration}

+We investigate the performance of joint systems using human and machine statistical distributions.
+Although machines have higher overall accuracies in our study, there exist cases in which humans perform better.
+The goal of this section is to demonstrate that the study of perceptual differences has practical value.
+We thus choose the simplest human-machine collaboration method possible, in which a joint classifier has access to both a machine guess and a human guess and returns one of these two answers.
+We investigate an upper bound on performance using an ideal collaboration and obtainable performance using a realistic collaboration based on simple thresholding.